 One of the things that we know is that if you want to create the preconditions for having a meaningful moment, if it has this sense of awe, it’s more likely that you will remember that as having meaning.

-“Man Chose to go to the moon, not because it was easy, but because they are hard.” — John F Kennedy
+“We Chose to go to the moon, not because they are easy, but because they are hard.” — John F Kennedy

 Oops!
 Something went wrong while submitting the form